Aadhav-VijayaSaravanan/Artemis/README.md

 ## Artemis

-****Artemis**** is a Python script that automates file categorization and organization based on file extensions
+**Artemis** is a Python script that automates file categorization and organization based on file extensions

 ## About

-**File Organizer** is a Python script designed to simplify the task of organizing files in a directory by categorizing them into different folders based on their file extensions.
+**Artemis** is a Python script designed to simplify the task of organizing files in a directory by categorizing them into different folders based on their file extensions.
 It aims to help you maintain a more organized and structured file system, making it easier to find and manage your files.

 ### Features